pflanze/functional-perl/docs/howto.md

         $s->for_each (sub { print "again: > ".$_[0]."\n" });
     }

-This is probably the ugliest part when programming functionally on Perl.
+This is probably the ugliest part when programming functionally in Perl.
 Perhaps the interpreter could be changed (or a lowlevel module written) so that lexical variables are automatically cleared upon their last access (and something like @_=() is enough to clear it from